Political positions of Hillary Clinton: Fracking

 Clinton supports allowing hydraulic fracturing (fracking) but only when it meets her conditions regarding local choice, stronger environmental regulation and chemicals.
 In a March 2016 debate, Clinton outlined her position as follows: "I don't support it when any locality or any state is against it, No. 1.
 I don't support it when the release of methane or contamination of water is present.
 I don't support it — No. 3 — unless we can require that anybody who fracks has to tell us exactly what chemicals they are using.
 So by the time we get through all of my conditions, I do not think there will be many places in America where fracking will continue to take place.
 And I think that's the best approach, because right now, there are places where fracking is going on that are not sufficiently regulated."
 According to PolitiFact, the implementation of Clinton's three conditions "would uphold existing bans and add new ones to the mix."
 PolitiFact notes that there are 11 states with noted cases of spills (which could be covered under her second condition) and two fracking states where there are no rules on chemical disclosure on the books (which would be covered under her third condition).

-As Secretary of State under President Obama, Clinton promoted fracking services by American companies to various countries as "part of a broader push to fight climate change, boost global energy supply, and undercut the power of adversaries such as Russia that use their energy resources as a cudgel."
+As Secretary of State, Clinton promoted fracking services by American companies to various countries, to fight climate change, boost global energy supply, and undercut "the power of adversaries that used their energy resources as a cudgel."

 Keystone XL pipeline

-In 2010, Clinton stated that she was inclined to support the issuance by the State Department of a cross-border permit for the Northern leg of the Keystone XL pipeline.
-Through June 2015, she delayed announcing her position on the pipeline, noting that as Secretary of State, she had set in motion the review process a number of years previously to evaluate the pipeline, and preferred to allow time for her successor John Kerry, and President Obama to make the decision.
-"I will refrain from commenting because I had a leading role in getting that process started," Clinton had said, "and I think that we have to let it run its course."
-In September 2015, Clinton announced her opposition to Keystone.
-The Keystone XL pipeline was officially rejected by Secretary of State Kerry and President Obama in November 2015.
+In 2010, Clinton stated that she was inclined to support the issuance by the State Department of a permit for the Northern leg of the Keystone XL pipeline.
+Through June 2015, she delayed announcing her position on the pipeline, noting that as Secretary of State, she had set in motion a review process to evaluate the pipeline, and preferred to allow time for her successor John Kerry, and Obama to make the decision.
+In September, she announced her opposition to Keystone.
+The pipeline was officially rejected by Kerry and Obama in November.
 PolitiFact found that Clinton had not flip-flopped on the issue.